 Consumers want faster experiences

-Fifty-three percent of mobile site visitors leave a page that takes longer than three seconds to load.7 Travel brands’ mobile pages, on average, take 10.1 seconds to load.
+Fifty-three percent of mobile visits are abandoned if a site takes longer than three seconds to load.7 Travel brands’ mobile pages, on average, take 10.1 seconds to load.
 The travel category as a whole is also lagging industry benchmarks for mobile page weight.

 Speed: Average Speed Index